Introducing Our Unscripted Ad Campaign “Investing for Humans” | Wealthsimple

 The videos we are releasing into the world feature 20 people.
 People who are finally starting to make a lot of money.
 People who decided never to make a lot of money but to help the world instead.
 People who were born into wealth and lost it all.
 People who came of age during the financial crisis and were shaped by the anxiety.
 People who dream of retiring in style, leaving money to their kids, or just understanding their own financial statements.

-And yes, we got really serious about the background colours.
+And yes, we got really serious about the background colors.
 We couldn't decide if we wanted to call the yellow “burnt marigold” or “the sunniest mustard.”

 We filmed these people over three days.
 And photographed them with the help of the brilliant Neil Bedford.

-We worked with our favourite editor, Biff Butler at Rock Paper Scissors, who spent a month with us in a dark room.
+We worked with our favorite editor, Biff Butler at Rock Paper Scissors, who spent a month with us in a dark room.

 We were hoping to get between 8 and 10 commercials.
 We walked away with 56 of them.